-- 1. Utilizing the information from the ethnic minority rosters and other data, recommend strategies to increase the number of minority educators.
-Report to the OEA Board of Directors about the usefulness of the ethnic minority roster and how local leaders could utilize such information. - 2.
-Recommend strategies to increase member awareness of human and civil rights emphasizing the rights of students and school employees. - 3.
-Recommend strategies to increase the participation of minority members at all levels of the Association. - 4.
-Promote and review nominations and recommend to the Board of Directors the recipients of the Human and Civil Rights Awards. - 5.
-Review the plan and recommend strategies to assist OEA in meeting its 3-1(g) goal at NEA RA. - 6.
-Recommend strategies to expand minority recruitment of students into the education professions. - 7.
-Recommend strategies to encourage people/locals to nominate potential recipients for OEA and NEA H&CR awards.
+- 1. Review the "Langston project" and provide input to increase member participation and opportunities for similar projects. - 2.
+Recommend strategies to increase the participation of minority members at all levels of the Association. - 3.
+Review nominations and recommend to the Board of Directors the recipients of the Human and Civil Rights Awards. - 4.
+Review the plan and recommend strategies to assist OEA in meeting its 3-1 (g) goal at NEA-RA. - 5.
+Recommend strategies to expand minority recruitment of students into the education profession.